 A very famous adventure in Cebu is done at Oslob.
 You can swim with whale sharks and snorkel with them.
 The best time to do this is early in the morning to experience it without other tourists that could scare the whale sharks away.

 I experienced swimming with Whale Sharks and I can say that they are very friendly and absolutely beautiful.
-You can’t shout in excitement and take photos of them with camera flashes because it will scare them away.
+You have to be quiet to not scare them away.
+You can take photos of them with without using a camera flash.

 Experience “Boodle Fight”

-You can also eat by the shore on a banana leaf, which Filipinos call “boodle fight”, this was inspired by the military-style of eating, this kind of feast is meant for sharing.
+You can also eat by the shore on a banana leaf, which Filipinos call “boodle fight”, this was inspired by the military style of eating, this kind of feast symbolised the meaning of sharing.
 It’s a perfect experience to do with your friends and family while enjoying Oslob’s fresh tropical fruits and fresh vegetables.

 Palawan has been rewarded several times for its wonderful sceneries and beautiful islands.

 One of the most popular activities in Palawan is island hopping, where you leave by boat and stop at different islands, caves, and snorkelling sites.
 In this part, you’ll find some of Palawan’s breathtaking views.